atiksoftware/tiktok_auto_comment_and_like/README.md

 [![GitHub contributors](https://img.shields.io/github/contributors/atiksoftware/tiktok_auto_comment_and_like?color=brightgreen)]()
 [![GitHub issues](https://img.shields.io/github/issues/atiksoftware/tiktok_auto_comment_and_like?color=blue)]()

-Its just puppeteer browser script
+Its just puppeteer browser script.

 What is this.
 This opening titktok home page.
 And walking on videos.
-Adding a random cumment and like last 20 comment
+Adding a random cumment and like last 20 comment.

 Note: need JSON cookie list from already logged in. you can use chrome or firefox.
 I used firefox